-delaunt.
-MISSOURI STATE BOARD OF HEALTH CERTIFICATE OF DEATH 1.
-PLACE OF Registration District No., Primary Redistration District No. Redistered No. .... (a) Residence. idence: No......(Usual place of abode) (If nonresident give city or town and State) How long in U.S., if of foreign hirth?
-Length of residence in city or town where death occurred PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX CLE MARRIED, WOR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 17.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Registration District No. Primary Registration District No. 20-12 Begistered No. 2.
+FULL of OCCUPATION No. St., Ward. (a) Residence.
+(Usual place of abode) (If nonresident give city or town and State) How long in U.S., if of foreign birth?
+Length of residence in city or town where death occurred PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SEX COLORIOR RACE SINGLA MARRIED, WIDOWED OR DIVORCED (write the word) 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) 19 / 17.
 I HEREBY CERTIFY.
-That I attended deceased from ......
-SA.
-IF MARRIED, WIDOWED.
-HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, et.....
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 7/AGE YEARS MONTHS DAYS day, ......hrs. .min.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or ......yrs.....yrs......mos..... particular kind of work CONTRIBUTORY...... (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer). (duration)......................... (c) Name of employer 18.
+That I attended deceased from 5a.
+If Married, Widowed, or Divorced HUSBAND OF death occurred, on the date stated above, at.....
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 7.
+AGE DAYS MONTHS day.bra.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry.
+(SECONDARY) business, or establishment in which employed (or employer). (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
 BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATHT.....
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY......
 DATE OF.....
-10. NAME OF FATHER WAS THERE AN AUTOPSY?.....
-11. BIRTHPLACE OF FATHER (CITY OR TOWN) (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER (Address) \State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR EQUITE HOMICIDAL.
-(See reverce side for additional space.)
-14. CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-20. UNDERTAK ADDRESS
+10. NAME OF FATHER WAS THERE AN AUTOPSYT.....
+N. B.-Bvery item of information CAUSE OF DEATH in plain term 11.
+BIRTHPLACE OF FATHER (CITY OR TOTAL WHAT TEST CONFIRME (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN).
+(1) MRANE AND NATURE OF INJURY, and (2) whether Accommysal, Spicipal, or (STATE OR COUNTRY HOMICIDAL.
+(See reverse side for additional space.)
+14. DATE OF BURIAL INFORMANT (Address)